Email best practices

 Finding the best time to send your newsletter

-The time at which your newsletter is sent is a crucial factor for success.
-If you are new to email marketing, try different times.
-Testing and comparing the results of newsletters sent at different times is the best way to know what works for your business.
+Your newsletter sending time is sent is a crucial factor for success.
+If you are new to email marketing, try different times and sending frequencies.
+Testing and comparing the results is the best way to know what works for your business.

-In most cases, there are some basic rules about the best time to send emails that you can follow for the best results.
+In most cases, there are some basic rules about the best time to send emails.
 If you work in the B2B sector, you should send your newsletter during regular working hours.
 Peak times are usually between 10-11 AM and between 3-4 PM.
 If your business model is B2C, then you should send during the week between 6-9 PM and on weekends.

 Of course, there are many different tools that can be helpful.
-Use web analysis software like Google Analytics and analyze the exact time when customers visit your website.
-Send your newsletter at the same time or shortly before peak activity, as potential recipients are engaged with your topic and/or they are on their computer at that time.
+Use web analysis software like Google Analytics and analyze the exact time when customers visit your website and send your newsletter based on that time.

 Google Analytics shows the best time to send your newsletter.